All Products

 splitPk

 When StarRocks Reader extracts data, if you specify splitPk, it indicates that you want to use the field represented by splitPk for data sharding.
-As a result, concurrent tasks are started for data synchronization to improve the efficiency of data synchronization.
-We recommend that you specify the name of the primary key column of a source table as the shard key.
+The data synchronization will then start concurrent tasks for data synchronization, improving the efficiency of data synchronization.
+We recommend that you set the splitPk parameter to the name of the primary key column of the source table.
 This way, data can be evenly distributed to different shards based on the primary key column, instead of being intensively distributed only to specific shards.

 No